 - Fellowship, Duke University Medical Center

-- Fellowship, The University of Texas MD Anderson Cancer Center
+- Fellowship, University of Texas - MD Anderson Cancer Center

 American Board Certifications

 - Anatomic Pathology & Clinical Pathology, American Board of Pathology

 - Aetna Health Inc.

 - Blue Cross Blue Shield - Blue Care 65

 - Blue Cross Blue Shield - Managed Care

 - Blue Cross Blue Shield - Partners Plus